sailscastshq/docs.sailscasts.com/docs/slipway/database-services.md

 After an upgrade, verify application reads and writes before deleting the retained previous container or volume.
 The service settings page records the exact previous container and backup used for recovery.
 :::

+## Private backup storage

+In **Settings → File storage → Backup storage**, keep the existing private R2/S3/Spaces configuration or select separate **S3-compatible storage** or **Azure Blob Storage**.
+Public upload settings remain separate; Azure is offered for private backups only.

+For Azure, enter an existing private container and storage account.
+Prefer a container-scoped SAS token with read, write, delete permissions and a future expiry.
+Encrypted account keys are also supported.
+Credentials are never returned to the browser.
+Custom endpoints are optional; HTTP requires explicit opt-in for a trusted private network.

+**Test connection** verifies a temporary upload, download, checksum, anonymous-access rejection and deletion. **Save** repeats that verification before storing the configuration.
+Backup objects must deny anonymous reads; an existing public upload bucket may need a separate private backup bucket.

+Manual and scheduled database backups, restore downloads, retention deletion, service upgrades and pre-update Slipway database snapshots use this storage.
+Existing S3 backup records remain supported.
+New backups retain their original provider and encrypted connection when settings change; saving verified replacement credentials for the same location also renews matching backup records.

+Transfers have size/time limits and checksum verification.
+Failed object deletion preserves the backup record for a later retry.
+Provider-managed historical versions and soft-delete retention follow the provider's lifecycle rules; Slipway's retention count controls current backup objects, not all historical bytes.
+Keep the instance encryption keys with recovery material.

+The automated contract uses local S3 and Azure emulators, including real SDK transfers, scoped SAS, cancellation, cleanup, credential renewal and the backup lifecycle.
+Before relying on a new provider, create a backup and restore it into a disposable database to verify its contents and your real network/account policy.

 ## Connecting Directly

 Need to run SQL queries or inspect data?
 Connect directly to your database: